cran/BacenAPI/README.md

 ### Important Notes
 - Use the Brazilian date format: `dd/mm/yyyy`.
 - Ensure dates are provided as strings/characters.
+- The function accepts either a single series or a vector of series.

 ### Example
 ```r